 Provides information on services Wellesley offers and information for making international phone calls from campus phones and mobile phones from the U.S.

 You may opt to use one of the many pre-paid international phone cards, which can be purchased at many different locations including grocery stores, drug stores, or on-line.
 Make sure you compare rates before you buy one of these cards.
 You may want to check if there is any fee just to connect.
-The site offers phone cards with no hidden charges.
+International Student offers phone cards with no hidden charges.

 Cell (Mobile, Wireless) Phone Service